workingDog/Gpsd4Scala/readme.md

 # Status

-Gpsd4Scala is still in development, is not yet ready for use.
-No testing has been done, as I do not have a GPS device.
+Gpsd4Scala is still in development.
+No testing has been done yet, as I do not have a GPS device.

 Only JSON format data is supported (default set in watch).